The 7 Most Alkaline Rich Foods: But What Does a “Serve” of Each ACTUALLY Look Like?

 It’s why I’m here.
 It’s why I spend hours and hours every week writing for you and answering your questions!

-As I discussed in my review/breakdown of the excellent ‘Hungry for Change’ movie that was released last week, my whole approach to getting healthy, getting alkaline and STAYING alkaline is based around three key things:
+As I discussed in my review/breakdown of the excellent ‘Hungry for Change’ movie that was released a few years back, my whole approach to getting healthy, getting alkaline and STAYING alkaline is based around three key things:

 - DON’T try to be perfect – it’s unrealistic, unreasonable and doomed for failure.
 Take it day-by-day, step-by-step and still enjoy treats here and there.
 If you aim for perfection you’ll find it too hard.
 Go easy on yourself, still enjoy a night out with your friends, still enjoy life, and enjoy food – and transition gently.
 Unhealthy food (sugar, simple carbs, yeast, trans fats, additives, caffeine, alcohol, etc) ARE beyond doubt addictive.
 You will not make this a lifetime